-Their choices can prove fruitful or not — perhaps they will discover a love of learning they never knew they had, or perhaps they’ll realize that a certain subject isn’t all it’s cracked up to be.
-As parents, you can encourage them to make independent choices and learn from their decisions.
+As parents, you can encourage your children to make independent choices and learn from their decisions.
 In this way, they will get both a scholastic and real-life education.

 2. Reading Apps for Kids

 Reading is important for children in so many ways.
 It builds their vocabulary, expands their imagination, and can even help them make sense of the world around them.
 With so many benefits of reading, it’s no wonder that parents choose to encourage it among their children.